AbdElAziz333/Canary/src/main/java/com/abdelaziz/canary/mixin/block/hopper/README.md

-# Lithium Hopper Optimizations
+# Canary Hopper Optimizations

 ## Assumptions made about other inventories

 (likely incomplete)
 Inventories that implement restrictions for hopper item insertion do not depend on the size of the inserted stack.
 Hoppers always transfer a single item, inventories do not reject a stack if they are able to receive a single item from the stack (the receiving inventory slot is not filled to its limit and the item type is correct).
-This allows lithium to avoid creating a copy of the transferred item stack when the transfer is going to fail.
+This allows canary to avoid creating a copy of the transferred item stack when the transfer is going to fail.

 ## Inventory Stack List

-LithiumStackList replaces the inventory stack lists.
+CanaryStackList replaces the inventory stack lists.
 It keeps an inventory content modification counter and caches the signal strength until the inventory content is modified.

-## Lithium Inventory
+## Canary Inventory

-LithiumInventory is any inventory that can have its stack list replaced with LithiumStackList.
-Making any inventory a LithiumInventory just requires implementing the getters and setter of the stack list.
+CanaryInventory is any inventory that can have its stack list replaced with CanaryStackList.
+Making any inventory a CanaryInventory just requires implementing the getters and setter of the stack list.
 This is done in the InventoryAccessors class.
-An inventory implementing LithiumInventory allows hoppers to use the LithiumStackList's additional data for some optimizations.
+An inventory implementing CanaryInventory allows hoppers to use the CanaryStackList's additional data for some optimizations.

 ## Inventory Caching